salesking/json_schema_tools/README.md

 ## Read Schema

-Before the fun begins, with any of the tools, one or multiple JSON schema files must be available(read into a hash).
-So first provide a base path where the schema.json files are located.
+Before the fun begins, with any of the tools, one or multiple JSON schema(files) must be available.
+A schema is converted into a ruby hash and for convenience is cached into a registry (global or local).
+So you only need to initialize them once e.g on program start.

+Provide a base path where the schema json files are located.

 ```ruby
 SchemaTools.schema_path = '/path/to/schema-json-files'